Singularities of the Chern-Ricci flow: Abstract

 \section{Abstract}

-We study the nature of finite-time singularities for the Chern-Ricci flow, partially answering a question of Tosatti-Weinkove~\cite{tosatti2022chern}.
-We show that a solution of degenerate parabolic complex Monge-Amp\`ere equations starting from arbitrarily positive (1,1)-currents are smooth outside some analytic subset, generalizing works by Di Nezza-Lu~\cite{di2017uniqueness}.
-We extend Guedj-Lu's recent approach to establish uniform a priori estimates for degenerate complex Monge-Amp\`ere equations on compact Hermitian manifolds.
-We apply it to studying the Chern-Ricci flows on complex log terminal varieties starting from an arbitrary current.
+We study the nature of finite time singularities for the Chern--Ricci flow, partially answering a question posed by Tosatti--Weinkove.
+We show that a solution of degenerate parabolic complex Monge--Amp\`ere equations starting from arbitrarily positive (1,1)-currents, is smooth outside some analytic subset, generalizing works by Di Nezza--Lu.
+Moreover, we extend Guedj--Lu's recent approach to establish uniform a priori estimates for degenerate complex Monge--Amp\`ere equations on compact Hermitian manifolds.
+We apply these results to study the Chern--Ricci flow on log terminal varieties starting from a current with mild singularities.